Best Presidents Day Fitness Sales

 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures

-While the safety key is often viewed as an annoyance, knowing how to utilize this important treadmill safety feature could mean the difference between simply rebooting and starting over on the treadmill or the possibility of broken bones, sprains, cuts, burns, or blunt trauma from a slip and fall off of the treadmill belt.
+You’ve probably seen it wrapped around the handlebars or dangling from the console while doing treadmill workouts, and I’m willing to bet you’ve probably ignored it.
+However, knowing how to utilize this important treadmill safety feature could mean the difference between simply rebooting and starting over on the treadmill or the possibility of broken bones, sprains, cuts, burns, or blunt trauma from a slip and fall.

 What is a Treadmill Safety Key?